stan-dev/math/doxygen/contributor_help_pages/require_meta.md

 ### Adding a new requires

-If you need to add a new `requires`, please submit a pull request!

 The Stan Math library requires a strict API to ensure consistency for the `requires`.
 The below go over all of the possible API